This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Where the symptoms of brachial plexus injury occur depends on which nerves in the bundle are damaged:

 - Erb’s palsy refers to damage to the nerves that control the upper arm.
-In this case, the affected person will experience numbness, tingling, weakness, or paralysis in the muscles of the upper arm from the shoulder to the elbow.
-They may have perfectly normal sensation and movement from the elbow down to the fingers.
+In this case, the affected person will experience numbness, tingling, weakness, or paralysis in the upper arm muscles from the shoulder to the elbow.
+They may have perfectly normal sensations and movements from the elbow to the fingers.

 - Damage to the nerves that control the lower arm is called Klumpke’s paralysis or palsy.
 This causes symptoms anywhere between the elbow and down through the fingers.
-If all five nerves of the brachial plexus are damaged, the symptoms will affect the entire arm.
+If all five brachial plexus nerves are damaged, the symptoms will affect the entire arm.
 This is called global palsy.

 A mild brachial plexus injury may feel like a shock or burning feeling running down the affected arm.
 This is usually followed by a sensation of numbness and weakness in the area.
 It can occur anywhere in the arm, from the shoulder to the fingers.

-In mild cases, these symptoms usually resolve on their own in about a week (for both children and adults).
+In mild cases, these symptoms usually resolve independently in about a week (for both children and adults).
 For infants injured during the birth process, it generally takes about three to six months to heal and may require physical and occupational therapy.

 A more severe injury to the brachial plexus will cause significant weakness and, in the more severe cases, complete paralysis of one or more muscles in the arm.